 A New Narrative

-Part of our work at SCOOP is to contribute to New Narratives: Of health, safety, justice, healing, and repair.
-New Narratives of the role of healthcare and public health workers in social change beyond social service provision.
-Interrogating narratives of policy and ultimately, power.
+At SCOOP, we write New Narratives of health, safety, justice, healing, and repair.
+We write New Narratives on the role health workers must take in social change beyond social service provision.

-This publication is for any health student (MD, DO, PA, MPH, etc.).
-Please feel free to submit work not published elsewhere by contacting us and noting that it is a submission for The Inside SCOOP.
+This publication is for any health student (MD, DO, PA, NP, MPH, etc.).
+Please submit any work not published elsewhere by contacting us and noting that it is a submission for A New Narrative.

 It Takes a Village – The Origins of Juvenile Incarceration